-The global economic crisis that began ten years ago has made the activities of the ‘finance industry’ a topic of fierce public debate.
-But behind that reassuringly simple phrase is an enormously complex field, spanning multiple practices, cultures, and jurisdictions.
-Given its complexity, the abstract nature of its activities, and the difficulties of access, finance has also gone largely unrepresented in documentary practice.
-And yet as the 2008 crisis demonstrated it is a field with the potential to positively or negatively impact more lives than perhaps any other.
+The global economic crisis has made the activities of the ‘finance industry’ a matter of fierce public debate and strong opinion.
+But behind that reassuringly simple phrase is an enormously complex field, spanning diverse practices, cultures, and jurisdictions.
+Partly due to this complexity finance has gone largely unrepresented, and yet it is a field with the potential to positively or negatively impact more lives than any other.

-Trading Zones is the result of six months spent as the 2018 Archisle photographer in residence at the Société Jersiaise on the Channel Island of Jersey, a major international finance center.
-I have used this time to establish the foundations of what I anticipate will be a long term photographic inquiry into the financial services industry.
-The project employs a multi-method approach to the subject, engaging with different aspects of it through a constellation of techniques including conventional and cameraless photography, appropriated and manipulated imagery, architectural surveying, data visualisations, opinion polling, and more.
+Trading Zones is a survey of finance, begun during six months spent as the 2018 Archisle photographer in residence at the Société Jersiaise on the Channel Island of Jersey.
+It employs a multi-method approach to the subject, engaging with different aspects of it through a constellation of techniques including conventional and cameraless photography, appropriated and manipulated imagery, architectural surveying, data visualisations, opinion polling, and more.

-This project is work in progress and I want to continue collaborating with the finance industry in it’s future development.
+Trading Zones is an ongoing body of work which will continue in the City of London, one of the largest financial centres in the world.
+I want to continue collaborating with the finance industry in its development.
 If you work in finance and are interested in discussing a collaboration please get in touch.

 Featured in ITV News, The Jersey Evening Post, and The Bailiwick Express.